awkwardpolygons/cartographer/README.md

 Save the file with a `.tabld` file extension, select the file in the editor and go to the import tab to choose your build import options.

 ## Experimental Masked Weight Blending

+There is experimental support for masked weight blending in Cartographer.
+Masked weight blending uses a mask added to the alpha channel on an Albedo layer to boost or reduce the weight of a layer where it blends into another layer.
+This breaks up smooth gradient blends from the brush used to paint the layer, and makes the blending look more natural for the texture.
+For example, a brick layer with a mask blending with a sand layer will have the sand seem to fill the gaps between bricks more than the surface of the bricks.